Kurd rebel leader orders fighters to halt hostilities

 "From the time it is implemented, the atmosphere in Turkey will change.
 I believe in this," he said.
 But he condemned the absence of the red Turkish flag with star and crescent moon at the Diyarbakir rally.

-Erdogan must carry a skeptical conservative establishment, just as Ocalan from his prison island must marshal and keep the obedience of fighters ensconced in the remote mountains of Qandil, northern Iraq, some harboring doubts about the process.
+Erdogan must carry a sceptical conservative establishment, just as Ocalan from his prison island must marshal and keep the obedience of fighters ensconced in the remote mountains of Qandil, northern Iraq, some harbouring doubts about the process.

 Ocalan gave no timetable.
 All rebels would withdraw to bases in Qandil, which they have used as a springboard for attacks in Turkey and which themselves have been bombed by the Turkish air force.